Middle East Crisis Response Guidance - For students, SUs, officers and student groups

 - document what’s happening: e.g. take a note of what is being said/done and by whom

-Report it: Reporting discriminatory incidents, hate crimes, and hate speech is incredibly important even if nothing can be done about a specific incident or it has already been dealt with informally.
+Report it: Reporting discriminatory incidents, hate crimes, and hate speech is incredibly important.

 - Report an incident in NUS or at an NUS event here